Kaiser Permanente wins approval to buy Group Health

 - Why Portland and not Seattle gets pummeled with snow

+Kreidler, who worked for Group Health as an optometrist decades ago, said he had mixed feelings about the deal.
+“Looking back nostalgically, Group Health has been here for 70 years.
+You just kind of want to turn back the clock,” he said in an interview.

+But consolidations are a health-care industry trend, and the deal met state requirements, Kreidler said.

-Accountants, lawyers and other experts with the Office of Insurance Commissioner began reviewing the deal early last year.
-The office is required by law to assess whether such acquisitions would have a negative impact on competition and consumer choice.
+Accountants, lawyers and other experts with the Office of Insurance Commissioner began reviewing Group Health’s sale early last year.

-In written and sworn testimony earlier this month, the state’s chief reviewer, Ronald Pastuch, said the deal would not lessen competition in Washington state or be hazardous to the public.
-Pastuch also found no evidence that Kaiser plans to sell Group Health assets or merge it with any other entities.
+In written and sworn testimony this month, the state’s chief reviewer, Ronald Pastuch, said the deal would not lessen competition in Washington state or be hazardous to the public.
+Pastuch also found no evidence Kaiser plans to sell Group Health assets or merge it with any other entities.

-Group Health has some 600,000 members in Washington and northern Idaho and annual income of $3.5 billion.
+Group Health has some 650,000 members in Washington and northern Idaho, and an annual income of $3.5 billion.
 Kaiser has 10.6 million members in eight states and Washington, D.C., and reported $60 billion in 2015 revenue.

-Although Group Health members were concerned about such a change, the organization’s board of trustees “felt overall this acquisition put our members first,” Chairwoman Susan Byington testified earlier this month in a hearing before Kreidler.
+Although Group Health members were concerned about such a change, the organization’s board of trustees “felt overall this acquisition put our members first,” Chairwoman Susan Byington testified this month during a hearing before Kreidler.

+Group Health was called “radical” and “socialist” after it was founded by local doctors and unions in 1947.

+In public hearings, both Byington and Kaiser executive Susan Mullaney said the two organizations are compatible.
+Both are nonprofit, both pioneered integrated care and they share a mission of quality affordable care, Byington and Mullaney said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.